top of page

 • The Uffizi:

-The art gallery is famous for its world-class collections of sculptures and paintings, the Uffizi is one of the top attractions of Florence and a must-visit place.
+The art gallery is popular for its world-class collections of sculptures and paintings.
+It is one of the top attractions of Florence and a must-visit place.
+Entry tickets to the Uffizi may be difficult at the last minute.
+Therefore, reserve your slot in advance.

-The main reason to visit Michelangelo’s gallery is to admire the masterpiece sculpture of Michelangelo’s David.
+The main reason to visit Michelangelo’s gallery is to admire the original masterpiece sculpture of Michelangelo’s David.
+Make sure you have tickets to enter the Gallery.

 • Piazzale Michelangelo

-Piazzale Michelangelo is a square offering a Panoramic view of the city.
+Piazzale Michelangelo is a viewpoint on the hill offering a Panoramic view of the city.
 It’s a great place to experience the romantic Sunset over the city.

 • Ponte Vecchio

-Ponte Vecchio is the bridge from medieval times famous for its shops built along the bridge.
+Ponte Vecchio is a medieval bridge, popular for its uniqueness of colourful shops built on the edge of the bridge.
 It is a notable symbol of the city of Florence.

-There are guided day trips to Florence from Milan operated by travel agencies.
-Due to the long distance, the transport during the guided trips is offered by fast trains.
+Due to the long distance, the transport during the guided trips is provided by high-speed trains.

 Best Day trips from Milan.
 View of Bologna from Tower

-Bologna also hosts the Longest-running university in the world.
-It is recommended to visit the University if you have spare time during the day trip.
+Bologna is also home to the longest-running university in the world.
+It is recommended to visit the University if you have spare time during the day trip from Milan.

-There are guided group day trips available from Milan to Bologna.
+The guided group day trips from Milan to Bologna managed by tour operators are the comfortable option to explore Bologna in a day from Milan.
 It is recommended to book a guided trip to Bologna if you are visiting in a group.

 Bologna is directly connected by train from Milan.
-Since Bologna is far from Milan, it is recommended to book fast trains to save more time for sightseeing in Bologna.
-Fast trains depart from Milan Around every 30 minutes.
-Fast trains usually take 1 hour and 15 minutes to reach Bologna from Milan.
+Since Bologna is far from Milan, it is recommended to book fast trains to save more time for sightseeing.
+Fast trains depart from Milan every 30 minutes and usually take 1 hour and 15 minutes to reach Bologna.

 Best Day trips from Milan.
 View of Bergamo Citta Alta

-The city awarded as a Cultural Capital of Italy for the year 2023, Bergamo is a neighboring city of Milan and easily reachable by trains from Milan.
-The Citta Alta (which means upper City) is the old city of Bergamo from Medieval times situated on the hill and isolated from modern Bergamo.
-The old city is circled by massive defensive walls built in the 15th century which are part of UNESCO world heritage sites.
-The Bergamo Citta Alta is accessible by Funicular or by walk.
+Bergamo, awarded as a Cultural Capital of Italy for 2023, is a good pick for day trips from Milan and easily reachable by train.
+The Citta Alta (the upper City) is the old city of Bergamo from Medieval times, situated on the hill and separated from modern Bergamo.
+The old city is circled by massive defensive walls built in the 15th century, part of the UNESCO World Heritage sites.
+The Bergamo Citta Alta is accessible by Funicular or on foot.
 Simply strolling in Medieval Bergamo Citta Alta gives vibes of being in Medieval times.

-The main attraction to visit during the day trip to Bergamo is the old town itself which includes Piazza Vecchia, the Basilica of Santa Maria Maggiore, a cathedral of saint Alessandro Colleoni chapel, the city gates, and walls of the old city, etc.
+The main attractions to visit in old Bergamo during the day trip from Milan are Piazza Vecchia, the Basilica of Santa Maria Maggiore, the Cathedral of Saint Alessandro Colleoni, the city gates and the walls of the old city.

 There are no guided day trips from Milan to Bergamo.
 However, you can easily reach Bergamo by train from Milan.
-Trains are run from Milan to Bergamo every 30 Mins.
-Some trains depart from Milan Central Station, and some depart from Milano Porta Garibaldi.
+Trains run from Milan to Bergamo every 30 minutes.
+Some trains depart from Milan Central Station, and some from Milano Porta Garibaldi.

 Best Day trips from Milan.
 Saint Mark Square Venice

 Venice is not meant to be visited in a day.
-It needs time, that’s the reason we have kept it at number 9 in a ranking of best day trips from Milan.
-Venice is unique in all of the places mentioned in this article, However, the day trip would not do justice to the city’s potential.
+It needs time, that’s the reason we have kept it at number 12 in a list of the best day trips from Milan.
+Venice is unique among the places mentioned in this article, However, the day trip would not do justice to the city’s potential.
 If you are really in a hurry, then a day trip to Venice from Milan would be a great idea.
-During the day trip from Milan to Venice, it is still possible to see most of Venice.
+During the day trip from Milan to Venice, it is still possible to see the best attractions of Venice.

-Guided day trips from Milan to Venice would be another great option to see most of Venice in one day.
-The guided trips also provide precious knowledge of the city’s rich history, art, and culture.
+Guided day trips from Milan to Venice would be a great option to explore the best of Venice in one day.
+Guided trips also provide precious knowledge of the city’s rich history, art, and culture.

 By Train:-